AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_tab_index_7.png" width="90%"></center>
 <br>

+Notice that we gave the column name within quotes here.
+This is because we want R to know to just interpret the text and not to look for an object stored in the variable name "z".

-Indexing in R can definitely seem pretty confusing at first, especially the logical indexing covered in the [going deeper with indexing page](/R/more_indexing){:target="_blank"}, but it's also one of the things that makes R so awesome!
+Indexing in R can definitely seem pretty confusing at first, but as mentioned, it is very powerful and a valuable skill while working in R.

 <br>